hector17rock/SeatServe/backend/README.md

 ## Development Status

+**Status:** ✅ **COMPLETED**

 - ✅ Models defined and documented
+- ✅ Payment model implementation complete
+- ✅ PaymentLog model for audit trail
+- ✅ Database optimization with indexes
-- ❌ Not integrated with active application
+- ❌ Not integrated with active application (Django models for future use)
 - ❌ No Django project configured
 - ❌ No migrations created